codedim/LearnMe/README.md

 ## LearnMe

-**LearnMe** is a free extension for the Google Chrome and Mozilla Firefox browsers that helps to learn a foreing language vocabulary.
+**LearnMe** is a free extension for the Google Chrome and Mozilla Firefox browsers that helps to learn foreing language vocabulary.

 There is a good and funny way to improve your listening skills.
 It's about watching movies in language you study.
 You can watch them with subtitles.